dbenitez-bcn/dumbbell-api/README.md

 ## DUMBBELL API

 # Description
-An API of workout exercices.
+An API of workout exercises.

 # Getting started
 - Populate your .env file on the root project